-A positive covenant pursuant to section 88E of the Conveyancing Act 1919 must be created on the title of the subject property, providing for the on-going maintenance of the on-site-detention system and/or absorption trenches, including any pumps and sumps incorporated in the development.
+A positive covenant pursuant to section 88E of the Conveyancing Act 1919 must be created on the title of the subject property, providing for the on-going maintenance of the flood protection measures (e.g. mechanical flood barriers), rainwater tanks and stormwater treatment devices, including any pumps and sumps incorporated in the development.
 The wording of the Instrument must be in accordance with Council's standard format and the Instrument must be registered with the NSW Land Registry Services.
 The property owner must reimburse Council's reasonable expenses incurred in the drafting, negotiation and registration of the covenant

-Note: The required wording of the Instrument can be downloaded from Council's website www.woollahra.nsw.gov.au.
-The PC must supply a copy of the WAE plans to Council together with the Occupation Certificate.

-Note: The Occupation Certificate must not be issued until this condition has been satisfied.
+- Note: The required wording of the Instrument can be downloaded from Council's website www.woollahra.nsw.gov.au.
+The PC must supply a copy of the WAE plans to Council together with the Occupation Certificate. - Note: The Occupation Certificate must not be issued until this condition has been satisfied.
 Standard Condition: H20 (Autotext HH20)

-H.5 Landscaping
+H.6 Landscaping